Ben0it-T/trello-board-exporter/README.md

 ```
 python3 trello-export-board.py
 ```
-The select au board and enjoy !
+Then select a board and enjoy !